Wise Debit Card Review 2025: Fees, Rates and Limits

 There are very stringent guidelines that Wise must follow in order to send your money.
 This makes them a safe, and trustworthy option for your international money transfers.

 They also take measures to protect the sensitive data you provide them like your personal details and identification.
-The company encrypt any information you give them and have a strict customer agreement.
+The company encrypts any information you give them and has a strict customer agreement.
 You can email Wise to find out more.

 How safe is a wire transfer?